TYsewyn/Getting-Started-with-Spring-Cloud/README.md

 }
 ```

-And as a last step we'll commit our changes and push them to a remote
+Finally, we will commit our changes and push them to a remote repository:

 ```bash
 $ git add .